Right now, families are more reliant on technology than ever before – and yes, kids will spend more time gaming.

 - staying physically active – eg. sporting or dance games

-- escaping briefly from the stress, fear and sadness of COVID-19.
+- escaping briefly from the stress.

 The question is not necessarily “How much time is my child spending gaming?”, but rather “How is gaming affecting my child and the rest of my family?”